Line up your containers before you get started so they are ready to go.

 At this point, they need to rest on a counter top at room temperature to cool off.
 Best thing to do is not to move them, so that they don’t spill, and the top will solidify smoothly.
 After about 30 to 45 minutes, they will likely be cooled off all the way, but this will depend on the container you used too.
 Check to see by feeling the bottom center of the container.
 If it is warm still, give them awhile longer.
 If you put the lids on too soon, moisture will form inside the lid after you close it and you don’t want that.
 Once they are cooled off totally, put your lids on and label them if you’d like.

 How To Use

 Run your thumb nail, if needed, to loosen the balm and then take a small pea-sized amount and rub on area desired.
-If it is for breathing or sinus, rub on chest, neck, or just under nose.
+If it is for clear breathing, rub on chest, neck, or just under nose.
 It can also be put on the bottom of the feet.

-Apply directly on top of bites and stings.
+Apply directly on top of bites and stings to soothe minor discomfort.

 If the balm stays too firm for your liking, you can re-melt and add more oil.
 Use less beeswax in your next batch.

 Print the recipe again: How to Make an Antihistamine Balm https://www.happy-mothering.com/antihistamine-balm-natural-allergy-relief/